johnnyoko/parallelized_primes/exploring_caffe/README.md

 And that's it!
 You should now have Caffe installed on your Linux system.

+# Submission script
+Locate the solver.prototxt file, for example, if your solver.prototxt file is located in the examples/my_example directory, you would modify the caffe train command in the submission script as follows:

+    ./build/tools/caffe train --solver=examples/my_example/solver.prototxt
+you can submit the script to the batch scheduler using the sbatch command:

+    sbatch my_submission_script.sh

 # Loading in dataset
 Download the dataset: